SitizenFX/fivez/SECURITY.md

 ## 📝 License

-See `LICENSE.txt` for full DJsiita Studios Proprietary License details.
+See `LICENSE.txt` for full SitizenFX Proprietary License details.
 Unauthorized use may result in legal enforcement.
 **Protected under Zambian copyright law and international treaties (Berne Convention).**